Perturbing Isoradial Triangulations: Variations of log-determinants

 with $C$ and $\bar C$ defined by \ref{CDef}.
-Repeating the analysis done for Theorem~\ref{ThDelta}, which relies on the asymptotics of Lemma~\ref{lNGN}, one can check that the new term does not change the asymptotics \ref{OPEDelta} obtained for $\Delta$, and leads to the theorem. \end{proof}
+Formula \ref{OPEKaehler} follows by repeating the analysis made in the proof of Proposition~\ref{ThDelta}, which relies on the asymptotics of Lemma~\ref{lNGN}.
+One can check that the new terms involving $C$ and $\bar C$ do not change the asymptotics \ref{OPEDelta} obtained for $\Delta$. \end{proof}